 \textbf{In relation to (co)chain complexes:} \begin{itemize} \item The term \textit{chain complex} will refer to a graded module equipped with a differential of degree $-1$ and the term \textit{cochain complex} will refer to a graded module equipped with a differential of degree $+1$; in addition, we shall let \textit{differential graded module} refer to either of these two possibilities.
-The phrase \textit{differential graded} is often shortened to \textit{dg}.
+The phrase \textit{differential graded} is often shortened to \textit{dg} .
 By default, all dg modules are unbounded.
 The category of chain complexes over $k$, where $k$ is a field, is denoted by $\mathsf{Ch}_k$, and the category of cochain complexes over $k$ is denoted by $\mathsf{Co}_k$; the symbol $\mathsf{DG}_k$ will denote either of these two possibilities. \item Given a (co)chain complex $X$ over $k$, $X^\vee$ denotes the dual (co)chain complex of $X$.
-Thus $X^\vee := \text{F}(X,k[0])$ where $\text{F}$ denotes the internal hom of (co)chain complexes.
-These yield contravariant functors $\mathsf{Ch}_k \to \mathsf{Ch}_k$ and $\mathsf{Co}_k \to \mathsf{Co}_k$, which are involutions up to natural isomorphism, and which are both denoted by $(-)^\vee$.
+Thus $X^\vee := \text{F}(X,k[0])$ where $\text{F}$ denotes the internal hom of (co)chain complexes and $k[0]$ is the (co)chain complex with $k$ concentrated in degree $0$.
+This yields contravariant functors $\mathsf{Ch}_k \to \mathsf{Ch}_k$ and $\mathsf{Co}_k \to \mathsf{Co}_k$, which are both denoted by $(-)^\vee$.
 More concretely, unravelling the definition, we find that, given a dg module $X$ and a fixed degree $d$, $(X^\vee)_d$ consists of module maps $X_{-d} \to k$ in the chain case, and $X^{-d} \to k$ in the cochain case.